BaronLip/Ruby_Redux_Session_Auth/README.md

 15. Create sessions_controller.rb file and add Restful routes.
 See file for code.
 16. Add routes for session in routes.rb

+### Frontend Process
+1. Create React app with Redux and Redux Tool Kit.
+   1. $ npx create-react-app ruby-redux-login-frontend --template redux
+2. Remove extra files:
+   1. App.css
+   2. App.test.js
+   3. logo.svg
+   4. serviceWorker.js
+   5. Removed App.css, {logo} and counter import from App.js
+3. App.js file, removed all inner code.
+4. Update index.html <title> and manifest.json app names.
+5. Add React-Router-Dom, react-router, and Axios.
+   1. $ npm install react-router-dom
+   2.
+   3. $ yarn add axios
+6.

 ### Logic

+The sessions_controller does not have "standard" Restful routes.
+It creates a session by setting the status of "logged_in". `is_logged_in` verifies the logged in status and returns the current_user. or "logged_out" and returns the user that is found.

+user

+current_user

+logged_in

+logged_out

+status

+### Questions
+1. What is serviceWorker.js?
+2. What does manifest.json file do?
+3. What is React.Strictmode in index.html?
+4.